marcelonyc/ga-jfrog-primer/README.md

 ## 1.ga-jfrog-primer-oidc.yaml
 In this action we will explore the token we receive from GitHub.
-I am taking you trhrough this because you will need to understand the payload to construct a claim for the identity mapping.
+I am taking you through this because you will need to understand the payload to construct a claim for the identity mapping.
 The only purpose of this action is to intercept the token and review it.

 NOTE: The action will fail.